Bilbao Airport: Foundation and early years

+Development since 1990

 In 1996, a new taxiway with two rapid exits and a new aircraft parking apron were built.
 The works required the removal of tons of soil poisoned with lindane residues.
 In May 1999, the new tower control was put into service, which allowed for a more centred vision of the airfield and at the same time facilitated airport operations.
 On 19 November 2000, a new terminal area was opened in the north zone, consisting of a new terminal building, with a surface area of 32000 m2, a car park with 3,000 parking spaces measuring 95000 m2 and a north apron for aircraft parking to serve the new terminal area.

 In February 2009, plans were announced to expand the terminal building, the facilities and the car parking so as to double the current capacity to 8 million passengers.
 The work was expected be finished in 2014 and cost €114 million but in 2010 the Spanish Government announced the project would be delayed by at least 5 years due to spending cuts and a decline in passenger numbers.